 - The CC BY License, of which 4.0 is the recent version, was developed to facilitate open access – namely, free immediate access to, and unrestricted reuse of, original works of all types.

 - Under this liberal licence, authors agree to make abstracts legally available for reuse, without permission or fees, for virtually any purpose.
 Anyone may copy, distribute, or reuse these articles, as long as the author and original source are properly cited.
 Thus, CC BY facilitates the dissemination, transfer, and growth of scientific knowledge.

 - Please read the full legal code of this licence.

 Many authors have strict regulations in their contract of employment regarding their works.
 A transfer of copyright to the institution or company is usual, as well as the reservation of specific usage rights, is typical.
-Please note that in the case of abstract publication with the Creative Commons License, a transfer of the copyright to the institution is possible, as it belongs to the author anyway.
+Please note that in the case of abstract and display material publication with the Creative Commons License, a transfer of the copyright to the institution is possible, as it belongs to the author anyway.

 This licence and copyright agreement respects the Crown copyright.
 For works written by authors affiliated to the British Government and its institutions a copyright statement will be included at the end of the abstract.
 Authors are asked to use the following statement, which has been approved by the Information Policy department of The National Archives:

 This work is distributed under the Creative Commons Attribution 4.0 License.
 This licence does not affect the Crown copyright work, which is re-usable under the Open Government Licence (OGL).
 The Creative Commons Attribution 4.0 License and the OGL are interoperable and do not conflict with, reduce or limit each other.